Home » Recipes » Course » Meat » One Pot Ginger Chilli Chicken Orzo

 Could I use chicken breast?

 You can, but I do really recommend chicken thighs.
-Thighs are fattier, which is key for creating that delicious chicken flavour in the orzo itself.
+Thighs are fattier, which is key for creating that delicious chicken flavor in the orzo itself.
 If you use breasts, you’ll need to add a couple of tablespoons of olive oil to cook the ginger, garlic and scallions.

 How spicy is the orzo?